jeremyikwuje/blog/content/posts/how-to-dynmically-add-property-to-an-object-in-typescript.md

 ---
 layout: blog
-title: How to dynmically add property to an object in TypeScript
+title: How to dynamically add property to an object in TypeScript
 date: 2023-09-23T20:48:57.803Z
 ---
-# How to dynmically add property to an object in TypeScript
-In a previous post, I mention there are three methods to add a property to an object in TypeScript:
+TypeScript allows you to add properties to an object in three ways:

-1.  **Create an interface with optional properties**
+1.  **Using an interface with optional properties:** Define an interface with the properties that the object must have, and mark the optional properties with a `?`.
-2.  **Using an index signature**
+2.  **Using an index signature:** Define the type of properties that the object can have, even if you don't know the names of the properties in advance.
-3.  **Using the  `Record`  utility type**
+3.  **Using the `Record` utility type:** Create an object with any property of any type.

-The good thing is, we can dynamically add a property to an object using either methods.
-This can be useful when we are getting the property names from a database or external API.
+All three methods allow you to dynamically add properties to an object, which can be useful when you are getting the property names from a database or external API.

-### 1. Create an interface and optionally add the properties to an object
+### 1. Using an interface with optional properties to dynamically add properties to an object
 **TypeScript [interfaces](https://www.typescriptlang.org/docs/handbook/interfaces.html) allow us to define the shape of an object.** We can specify the properties that the object must have, and their types.

 **Dynamically adding properties to an object:**